alexandruast/platform-inception/README.md

 * CentOS7, Amazon Linux 7, RHEL 7 - all supported also in Vagrant

 #### ToDo
-* service autoscaling by business metrics with external witness, with infrastructure autoscaling support
-* streamlined health, logging, metrics and monitoring dashboard
-* request id map and breakdown by service and processing time
-* chaos monkey
 * build publish plugin - run build on prod-jenkins
 * write groovy logic in job-dsl to retrieve all variables from consul
 * hide sensitive info from console output